tynandebold/emilyjholland/src/content/media/post-14.md

 **Continuous Improvement:** A large and engaged community usually translates to continuous improvement of the framework.
 Developers are more likely to contribute bug fixes, enhancements, and new features, leading to faster updates and a more stable platform.
 These contributions keep the framework up-to-date and aligned with industry standards.

-**Tutorials and Learning Resources:** A thriving community often generates a plethora of tutorials, blog posts, video courses, and documentation.
+**Tutorials and Learning Resources:** A thriving community often generates a plethora of tutorials, media posts, video courses, and documentation.
 This abundance of learning resources can be immensely valuable for both beginners and experienced developers looking to master the framework.
 It makes the learning curve smoother and promotes the adoption of best practices.

 **Long-Term Viability:** A framework with a strong community is more likely to have a longer lifespan.
 It's reassuring to know that the framework you choose today will still be supported and updated in the years to come, reducing the risk of your project becoming obsolete due to a lack of maintenance.